learn-co-curriculum/dsc-cities-try-experience/p_16_useful_list_tools_lab.md

 ***

-In the code console below, pass our list name `top_travel_cities` to the `set()` function and assign it to the variable `top_cities_set`
+In the code console below, pass the list name `top_travel_cities` to the `set()` function and assign it to the variable `top_cities_set`
 >**Level up** - try adding more duplicates to the list to see if it affects the outcome of this process.
-Check the data type of each variable and try to change the set back to a list so it is easier for us to work with.
+Check the data type of each variable and try to change the set back to a list so it is easier to work with.

 <iframe frameborder="0" width="100%" height="700" src="https://repl.it/@DSExperience/CitiesTry8?lite=true"></iframe>